 Is calendula good for sensitive skin?

-So which of our products are made with calendula?
-We love our Wildflower Meadow natural soap which is handmade with calendula-infused oils.
+Our Wildflower Meadow natural soap is handmade with calendula-infused oils.
 The calendula petals also give this natural soap its pretty yellow colour and the petals in the soap add a very gentle exfoliating effect to buff away dead skin cells.
-Plus, we're currently working on a calendula-infused body butter so keep your eyes peeled for that in the coming months!

 So whether you're growing calendula flowers in your garden or using calendula products in your skincare, we're sure you'll agree that there's more to this pretty flower than meets the eye.
 Do you use calendula in your skincare routine?